ritua2/Basil/training/BasilTraining/LEVEL0/README.md

     └── hellobasil.py
 ```
 * README.md: This file explains the concepts and a hands-on exercise to practice the concepts.
-* solution: This directory contains setup.sh script to solve this particular level.
+* solution: This directory contains setup.sh script to solve this particular level
-* src: This directory contains the source code used for this exercise.
-Specifically, it contains a Python script named hellobasil.py that prints "Hello Basil".
+* src: This directory contains the source code of the level.
+Specifically, it contains a Python script named hellobasil.py that outputs "Hello Basil".

 # Steps
 ### Create a setup script
-The goal of this step is to create a setup script that will install all the necessary software and dependencies to run the "Hello Basil" application.
+The goal of this step is to create setup script that will install all the necessary software and dependencies to run the application.
-* Create a setup script that will install all the necessary software and dependencies to run the python script without any human intervention.
+* Create a setup script that will install all the necessary software and dependencies to run the python script with out any human intervention.
-* Once done, you can test by running the script to install the software and dependencies, and run the application.
+* Once done, you can test by running the script to install the software and dependencies and run the application.
 If you are unable to complete this step, you can use the setup.sh script provided in the solution directory.

 ### Containerize the application using Basil's iSpec form
 The goal of this step is to containerize the application using Basil's iSpec form.